Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 }
 ```

 In this file, there is an array of scenes.
-Each scene is a separate dialog.
-You can put every dialog in one file, or you can put each one in a separate file.
-Within each scene object are a number of properties that can be set to control the dialog:
+Each scene is a separate dialogue.
+You can put every dialogue in one file, or you can put each one in a separate file.
+Within each scene object are a number of properties that can be set to control the dialogue:

 #### scene_tag